loafey/master-thesis/Thesis/1.0. Introduction/Motivation.typ

 a programming language setting means variables must be used exactly once.

-This thesis describes #ln, the compilation scheme for #ln, and the implementation of the compiler.
+This thesis describes #ln, the compilation scheme for #ln, and the implementation and specification of the compiler.